This post may include affiliate links. Thank you for your support.

 • Bagels: Smear a New York bagel with your favorite cream cheese and top it with plenty of gravlax, red onions and fresh dill!

-• Eggs: Toss some gravlax into your favorite egg scramble or use it in an omelette!
+• Eggs: Toss some gravlax into your favorite egg scramble.
+Or try using it in a beautiful garnish for omelettes and sweet brunch casserole recipes.

-• Potato Hash: Fry up your favorite breakfast hash and layer some gravlax on top before serving!
+• Potato Hash: Make your favorite breakfast potatoes and layer some gravlax on top before serving.

 • Hummus: Garnish your favorite bagel dip or hummus with thin slices of gravlax and sprinkle on plenty of everything-but-the-bagel spice!

-• Dip: Swap out the store-bought smoked salmon in salmon dip with homemade gravlax for even more flavor!
+• Dip: Swap out the store-bought smoked salmon in salmon spread with cream cheese with homemade gravlax for even more flavor!
 (Note: Don’t add any salt to the dip since gravlax is already well-salted!)

 • Crostini and Canapés: Make some toast with the most!
 Try topping your favorite toast points with salmon, a dollop of mascarpone cheese and a generous sprinkle of dill and capers!